yuvalc7/manage-server-app/README.md

-# manage-server-fullStack-app - a web app that allow the user to manage servers.
+# manage-server-app - a fullStack web app that allow the user to manage servers.

 ## about the project